-The Center for Diversity in Public Health Leadership Training at Kennedy Krieger Institute offers three programs designed to provide educational opportunities for undergraduate- and graduate-level students in the fields of public health, maternal and child health, infectious diseases, and developmental disabilities.
+The Center for Diversity in Public Health Leadership Training at Kennedy Krieger Institute offers four programs designed to provide educational opportunities for undergraduate- and graduate-level students in the fields of public health, maternal and child health, infectious diseases, and developmental disabilities.
 These leadership opportunities focus on the social determinants of health and addressing health disparities through clinical, research, and community engagement and advocacy activities.

 Our innovative and “real world” experiential training programs include:

 Maternal Child Health Careers/Research Initiatives For Student Enhancement (MCHC/RISE-UP) Program